-It is one of the most prestigious golf tournaments in the world, and the 147th edition of the British Open this week at the Carnoustie Golf Links in Scotland will sort out the contenders from the pretenders, with the course long in length as well as the potential for rain.
+It is one of the most prestigious golf tournaments in the world, and the 149th edition of the British Open at the Royal St George’s Golf Club, England, will sort out the contenders from the pretenders, with the course long in length as well as the potential for rain.

 Open Championship Live TV Times (AEST)

 Sydney Australia time, adjust for regional differences.
-Full British Open replays available daily on Fox Sports starting Friday 20 July.
+British Open replays will be available daily on Kayo and Fox Sports starting 17 July.